lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

 docker build --build-arg GITHUB_TOKEN=xxx -t my-rails-app .
 ```

-The code presented here can also be found on Github: <https://github.com/lipanski/ruby-dockerfile-example>.
-You can find the slides from my talk at the RUG:B meetup [here](/slides/dockerfile/index.html).
+The code presented here can also be found at <https://github.com/lipanski/ruby-dockerfile-example>.

 ## Further reading
 {:.no_toc}